 The width of the pools is between 3 feet and 12 feet and the depth is around 2 feet to 3 feet.
-The floor of the six pools is bedrock in most places.
-But you can find sand, gravel and debris in certain areas as well.
+The floor of the six pools is bedrock in most places, but you can find sand, gravel, and debris in certain areas as well.

-The springs can only be used during the daytime.
-On Thursdays, they are closed from 8:00 am to 12:00 pm for cleaning purposes.
-The springs are open throughout the year; however, the Forest Service Road 19 may be closed if there is heavy snow and too much ice.
+The springs can only be used during the daytime and are closed on Thursdays, from 8:00 am to 12:00 pm, for cleaning purposes.
+The springs are open throughout the year, but Forest Service Road 19 may be closed if there is heavy snow or too much ice.

 - From the Blue River, head east roughly 4 miles until you hit forest road 19 (Aufderheide Dr.)